-Now you can grab a couple cups of coffee , have some snacks and then come back.
+Now you can grab a couple of cups of coffee, have some snacks and then come back.

 And here you go… The RDS service completed pretty successfully!

-We have one VM in each of this three tiers.
+We have one VM in each of these three tiers.

 Let’s go and verify that we have a functioning Remote Desktop Services infrastructure.